Tinka8ell/CodewarsJavaKata/README.md

 # Yet to complete:

+## Whitespace Interpreter
+I am enthralled with this [Whitespace Interpreter Kata](https://www.codewars.com/kata/52dc4688eca89d0f820004c6)!
+It is just so different from anything else.
+I love that it is so minimal!
+I think it is too difficult to explain in any Javadoc, so I have added a [whitespace.md](doc/whitespace.md) file to explain it.

 ## Closest pair of points in linearithmic time
 For my next trick: [Closest pair of points in linearithmic time](https://www.codewars.com/kata/5376b901424ed4f8c20002b7).
 This will get me into the dark realm of computer science and big O notation.
 See the Wikipedia entry for the